High school students entering their junior or senior year are eligible for CAP enrollment. If criteria

 Students wishing to enroll in Math 111, Math 112, Math 114, world language (French, German, Spanish), English 101, Chemistry 261, Psychology 201 or Social Work 224 must meet the following additional requirements

-English 101: Students must meet two of the following three criteria in addition to the required 2.5 GPA:
+English 101: Students must meet one of the following criteria in addition to the required 2.5 GPA:

-If none or only one of the above criteria are met, a student may attempt to place into English 101 through a timed writing prompt (details shared with CAP English 101 instructors via email).
+*If none of the above test score criteria are met, a student may attempt to place into English 101 through a timed writing prompt (details shared with CAP English 101 instructors via email).
 Prompt deadlines are early each semester.
 Each prompt is evaluated by two to three USI faculty to ensure consistency and fairness, just as writing prompts on campus are evaluated.
 Students who pass the prompt may enroll in English 101.

 Math 111, 112,

-Psychology 201: Successful completion of GENS 151 or a University Level (Exempt) Reading Placement.
-Exemption based on SAT Critical Reading score of 23 or higher, SAT Evidence-Based Reading and Writing (EBRW) section score of 510 or higher, ACT Reading score of 17 or higher, 10+ hours transfer credit or comprehension placement test score of at least 80.
+Psychology 201: Placement based on SAT/PSAT Critical Reading score of 23 or higher, SAT/PSAT Evidence-Based Reading and Writing (EBRW) section score of 490 or higher, ACT Reading score of 17 or higher, Students who do not place with test scores may qualify with a comprehension placement test score of at least 253 (University Reading Level placement).

 Social Work 224: English 101 or concurrent enrollment in